randomException/ACG/assignment4/README.txt

-# ME-E4100 Advanced Computer Graphics, Spring 2017
+﻿# ME-E4100 Advanced Computer Graphics, Spring 2017
 # Lehtinen / Härkönen, Ollikainen
 #
 # Assignment 4: Path Tracing

-Student name:
+Student name: Valtteri Wahlroos
-Student number:
+Student number: 357096

 # Which parts of the assignment did you complete?
 Mark them 'done'.
 # You can also mark non-completed parts as 'attempted' if you spent a fair amount of
 # effort on them.
 If you do, explain the work you did in the problems/bugs section
 # and leave your 'attempt' code in place (commented out if necessary) so we can see it.

-R1 Integrate your raytracer (1p): not done
+R1 Integrate your raytracer (1p): done
   R2 Direct light & shadows (2p): not done
   R3 Bounced indirect light (5p): not done
         R4 Russian roulette (2p): not done